Sinai Temple (Los Angeles)

-Sinai Temple in the Westwood district of Los Angeles, California is the oldest and largest Conservative Jewish congregation in the greater Los Angeles area.
+The Sinai Temple is a Conservative synagogue located at 10400 Wilshire Boulevard, Westwood, Los Angeles, California, in the United States.
+Sinai Temple is the oldest and largest Conservative congregation in the greater Los Angeles area.

 Architect Sidney Eisenshtat designed the current synagogue building, constructed in 1956 and expanded in 1998.
-Since 1997, the senior rabbi has been David Wolpe, the Rabbi Emeritus has been Zvi Dershowitz, and since 2008, the head school rabbi has been Andrew Feig.
+Since June 2023, the co-senior rabbis are Rabbi Nicole Guzik and Rabbi Erez Sherman, and the Rabbi Emeritus is David Wolpe.
+The current Head of School at Sinai Akiba Academy, the affiliated Educational Institution is Dr. Lauren Plant.

 History

 Begun in 1906, Sinai Temple was established as the first Conservative congregation in Southern California.
 Its founders saw it as a venue for the practice of traditional Judaism in an environment of assimilation.
 The congregation first met in a B'nai B'rith hall on Figueroa Street in downtown Los Angeles, then from 1909 to 1925 in a building at 12th and Valencia, just west of what is now the Los Angeles Convention Center.
 That building then became the Welsh Presbyterian Church, and was named a Los Angeles Historic-Cultural Monument in 1977.
-(In 2013, Jewish music impresario Craig Taubman bought the building and announced plans to convert it into "a multicultural and interfaith performing arts center and house of worship.")
+In 2013, Jewish music impresario Craig Taubman bought the building and announced plans to convert it into "a multicultural and interfaith performing arts center and house of worship."

 Having outgrown this facility, the congregation relocated to the mid-Wilshire district in 1925.
 This second building, located at 4th and New Hampshire, is now a Korean Presbyterian church.

 Following the trend of its congregants, who were moving in significant numbers to Beverly Hills and the Westside of Los Angeles, in 1960, Sinai Temple constructed its third facility at its current location at the corner of Wilshire Boulevard and Beverly Glen Boulevard in Westwood.
 The building has a striking interior marked by the use of stained glass; Eisenshtat's design has been compared to the work of Frank Lloyd Wright.
 The building was expanded in 1998, under the supervision of architect Mehrdad Yazdani and Dworsky Associates.

 In 1986, Akiba Academy, which had rented facilities for its kindergarten through eighth grade program at Sinai Temple since its inception in 1968, merged with Sinai Temple and became known as Sinai Akiba Academy.
 The school is affiliated with the Solomon Schechter Day School Association and is the longest-accredited Jewish day school in the California Association of Independent School.
+Now merged with the Early Childhood Center, it runs Preschool-8th grade.

 Sinai Temple owns and operates Mount Sinai Memorial Parks and Mortuaries, a large Jewish cemetery in the Hollywood Hills, which the temple acquired in 1967 from the neighboring Forest Lawn Memorial Park.
 In 1997 Mount Sinai dedicated a second cemetery location in Simi Valley.